-This Section supplements the provisions of the Muswellbrook Local Environmental Plan 2009, and the other chapters of the Muswellbrook Development Control Plan.
-Of particular relevance are the provisions of Chapter 6 - Residential Development.
+This Section supplements the provisions of the Muswellbrook Local Environmental Plan 2009, and the other sections of the Muswellbrook Development Control Plan.
+Of particular relevance are the provisions of Section 6 - Residential Development.

-For many developments, this Chapter will provide an overview and/or supplementary controls, with most of the controls applying to the development being contained in other chapters of the Muswellbrook Development Control Plan.
+For many developments, this Chapter will provide supplementary controls, with controls applying to the development also being contained in other chapters of the Muswellbrook Development Control Plan.

-Where there is an inconsistency between provisions of this Chapter and those of other Chapters of the Muswellbrook Development Control Plan, this Chapter prevails.
+Where there is an inconsistency between provisions of this Section and those of other Sections of the Muswellbrook Development Control Plan, this Section prevails.